mi3nts/cloudSkyClassifier/firmware/randomForest/readMe.md

 ## 1.0 Dowoading the Model File

-- The Random Forest Model can be downloaded from this (link)[https://utdallas.box.com/s/bhldpjgyvyq62ckk1efzol9rhimy5b48]
+- The Random Forest Model can be downloaded from this [link](https://utdallas.box.com/s/bhldpjgyvyq62ckk1efzol9rhimy5b48)
-- Make sure to save the model file in an apprpriate folder.
+- Make sure to save the model file in an appropriate folder.

 ## 2.0 Installing Dependancies